Reviews of HSC Algebra 1 and HSC Geometry on the MathMammoth.com web site

 I highly recommend this product.
-This is a classic approach to Algebra 1 by 2 very talented teachers – Foerster and Chandler.
+This is a classic approach to Algebra 1 by two very talented teachers – Foerster and Chandler.

-A large family with several students who have used nearly all of my courses over several years.
+A family with several students who have used nearly all of my courses over several years.

 The way David teaches, is the way my college professors taught, back in the day when they were really vested in making sure students understood clearly what was happening.